Whales are mammals, but many people think they are fish. Although there are similarities, there are also many differences.

 Similarities to Land Mammals

 Even after millions of years in the sea, whales still have the same bone structures as land mammals.
-When studying the whale’s bone structure, it is possible to see that their pectoral fins contain the same bones that would be recognized as hands and finger bones in humans or foot and digit bones in a hippopotamus, which is their closest living relative.
+When studying the whale’s bone structure, it is possible to see that their pectoral fins contain the same bones that would be recognized as hands and finger bones in humans or foot and digit bones in a hippopotamus, their closest living relative.

 A whale’s tail is an altered version of the tail of land mammals, and vestigial rear limbs can still be seen.
 The connection with the hippopotamus, a semi-aquatic mammal, was discovered through the similar structure of the ankle bones of hippopotami and whales.